 4. Arauco War (1536-1818; 282 years)

 One of the longest, and even strangest, wars in our world's history, characterized by a complete absence of battles and bloodshed, is known as the Three Hundred and Thirty-Five Years’ war.
-The conflict began on March 30, 1651 as a by-product of the English Civil War.
-The Dutch, long time allies of England, decided to take the side of the Parliamentarians.
+The conflict began on March 30, 1651, as a by-product of the English Civil War.
+The Dutch, long-time allies of England, decided to take the side of the Parliamentarians.
 The Royalists, with whom the Dutch had formerly had friendly relations, took this as a betrayal, and in their anger raided Dutch shipping vessels as a punishment to their betraying friends.
-However, by 1651 the Royalists had been chased away from the entirety of England except for a tiny group of islands, namely the ‘Isles of Sicily’.
+However, by 1651 the Royalists had been chased away from the entirety of England except for a tiny group of islands, namely the ‘Isles of Scilly’.
 The Dutch, who had suffered commerce losses at the hands of the Royalists, decided to teach them a lesson themselves by sending their naval troops to the area to threaten the Royalists.
 Orders were also given to the Dutch commander, Tromp, to declare war if the Royalists did not cough up money.
-Then, according to the most common story, the Royalists refused money, forcing Tromp to declare war.
-However, the highly reduced Royalist forces, and the chances of poor gains from them, made Tromp withdraw his pursuit of engagement and return without any fighting haven taken place.
-Soon the Royalists surrendered to the Parliamentarians, and the Dutch had essentially forgot that they had declared a war.
-More than 3 centuries later, a local historian, Roy Duncan, accidentally stumbled upon a historical footnote in Scilly regarding the war, and he invited the Dutch ambassador to Great Britain to visit Sicily and negotiate the a armistice.
-The peace treaty was signed in April 17, 1986, thus ending the ‘phony war’ between the Dutch and the Scilly Isles.
+Then, according to the most common story, the Royalists refused the money, forcing Tromp to declare war.
+However, the highly reduced Royalist forces and the chances of poor gains from them made Tromp withdraw his pursuit of engagement and return without any fighting haven taken place.
+Soon the Royalists surrendered to the Parliamentarians, and the Dutch had essentially forgotten that they had declared a war.
+More than 3 centuries later, a local historian, Roy Duncan, accidentally stumbled upon a historical footnote in Scilly regarding the war, and he invited the Dutch ambassador to Great Britain to visit Scilly and negotiate an armistice.
+The peace treaty was signed on April 17, 1986, thus ending the ‘phony war’ between the Dutch and the Scilly Isles.